outreachy/website/README.md

 The factory will fill in random names, phrases, and choices for any required fields in the CoordinatorApproval, Comrade, User, and Community objects.
 If you want to override any of those fields, you can pass that field value as an assignment in the same format you would for a [Django filter queryset](https://docs.djangoproject.com/en/1.11/topics/db/queries/#retrieving-specific-objects-with-filters).

-In the example code below, we'll set the password for the coordinator so that we can log in under their account.
-The factories code handles hashing the password and storing the hashed password in the database.
-We'll also set the CoordinatorApproval approval status to approved (by default, all ApprovalStatus objects are created with the withdrawn approval status).
+In the example code below, we'll create a new CoordinatorApproval object.
+The factories code automatically sets all passwords for User accounts to `test`.
+We'll set the CoordinatorApproval approval status to approved (by default, all ApprovalStatus objects are created with the withdrawn approval status).
 The example sets the community name to "Really Awesome Community", but you can use the name of your favorite FOSS community instead.

 ```
 >>> name = "Really Awesome Community"
 >>> coord1 = CoordinatorApprovalFactory(
-	coordinator__account__password="coord1",
 	coordinator__account__username="coord1",
 	approval_status=ApprovalStatus.APPROVED,
 	community__name=name,